Skip to main content

-IRMAA Calculator — Medicare Income Surcharge
+IRMAA Calculator

-Medicare uses your tax return from 2 years ago (2024) to determine your 2026 premiums.
-MAGI = Adjusted Gross Income + tax-exempt interest income (Form 1040, lines 11 + 2a).
+Medicare uses your tax return from 2 years ago to determine 2026 premiums.
+Enter your Modified Adjusted Gross Income (MAGI) from your 2024 return.

 $

-2026 IRMAA brackets (based on 2024 income)
+2026 IRMAA brackets

 Single / Head of HouseholdMarried filing jointlyPart B totalPart D surcharge